Academic and Other Support Services

 Many employers use NEIT as a resource when recruiting new employees.
 The Career Services staff also contacts employers to identify employment opportunities for students and graduates.
 Students and graduates may review the names of company contacts as well as other reference materials to identify job lead sources.
 Part-time employment listings are also available in the Career Services Office and posted on campus bulletin boards.

 A student is eligible to receive assistance in obtaining full-time employment in his/her field of study when he/she has fulfilled graduation requirements, has met all of his/her financial obligations, and has submitted a resume in the prescribed NEIT form to the Career Services Office.
 The resume will be circulated, as appropriate, to employers who are looking for candidates with technical skills.
-It is the College’s policy that a student who fails to submit a resume and/or keep appointments with prospective employers or with the Career Services staff is formally acknowledging that he/she is unavailable for employment assistance.
+It is the university’s policy that a student who fails to submit a resume and/or keep appointments with prospective employers or with the Career Services staff is formally acknowledging that he/she is unavailable for employment assistance.